sarahz2476/apcsa-freedom-project/entries/entry01.md

  - include video links related to each units
  - how to approach AP test questions for different types of question and different units

 My next step would be to start going deeper into learning about CS50.
-Specifically, I would go deeper into learning Python as I am considering on using Python for this project since Python is more productive compare to other programming language and easier to read the code which is helpful ( especially with syntax errors ).
+Specifically, I would go deeper into learning Python as I am considering on using Python for this project since Python is more productive compare to other programming language and it is easier to read the code.
+These pros are helpful, especially with avoding syntax errors.

 ## Skills
 The skills I used during this is <b>Creativity</b> and <b>Communication</b>.